 When you have finished, go to the visitor center desk and discuss some of your answers with the ranger or volunteer.
 Take the oath, and receive your badge!

-Our Junior Ranger program is designed to be completed while you are at the park.
-We do not mail out booklets or badges.
+Our Junior Ranger program is designed to be completed while you are at the park, but you can prepare for your trip by downloading the Junior Ranger booklet before your trip begins.
 Part of the fun is exploring the park and taking the Junior Ranger oath from a ranger in our visitor center.

 If you are not able to visit the park, you can still become a National Park Service Junior Ranger on-line and learn about the jobs of park rangers.
 Visit www.nps.gov/webrangers and learn about this fascinating line of work.
 Complete all the activities and you can become a Web Ranger!